 Mark Schweighofer believes that clear and consistent communication is vital to providing superior legal representation, and he takes pride in being accessible to his clients.
 Through this attentive approach, he is able to create customized solutions that provide valuable legal protection, while also addressing clients' business objectives.

-Mark provides transactional tax and business advice in matters related to entity formation and structure, including drafting partnership agreements, limited liability company operating agreements and stockholders' agreements.
+As a member of Stein Sperling’s Tax Practice group, which is one of 36 law firms in the United States to be rated Tier 1 Nationally in Tax Litigation and Controversy in U.S. News & World Report 2018 “Best Law Firms,” Mark provides transactional tax and business advice in matters related to entity formation and structure, including drafting partnership agreements, limited liability company operating agreements and stockholders' agreements.
 In addition, a large portion of Mark's practice focuses on serving the needs of existing businesses through equity and debt financing transactions as well as business sales, reorganizations (both taxable and tax-free) and other exit events.
 Mark also advises clients on the implementation of employee incentive plans, including incentive stock options, nonqualified stock options, phantom equity and other nonqualified deferred compensation arrangements.

 Mark has extensive experience in international tax matters and assists both domestic and foreign clients in structuring their affairs with sensitivity to U.S. income tax considerations.
 He frequently counsels clients on matters related to Foreign Bank Account Reports (FBARs) and other sensitive matters related to assets held outside of the United States.